 After considering your quick hit, high value software application performance optimizations, look at your software application’s broader set of potential needs.
 Going back to our car analogy, your car needs major maintenance (brakes, timing belt, battery, etc.) periodically over time to prevent breakdowns.
 Similarly, every software platform has some form of technical debt that accrues over time.
 You don’t need to try to tackle it all in a single year but ignoring it all together is a bad idea.

-Considering what some of these needs may look like.
-Things to consider include:
+Consider what some of these needs may look like.
+Things to consider:

 - How old is your software platform?

 - Have you been proactively managing it over time?